|City/State:||North Platte, Neb.|

-Matt Martin is entering his 20th season as the Huskers’ recruiting coordinator in 2016, and is also in his 12th season assisting with the Husker sprinters, hurdlers and relay teams.
+Matt Martin is entering his 22nd season as the Huskers’ recruiting coordinator in 2018, and is also in his 14th season assisting with the Husker women’s sprinters, hurdlers and relay teams.

-One of the premier recruiters in the country, Martin’s Nebraska recruiting classes have combined to win three Big Ten Conference team titles and 24 Big 12 Conference team titles, as well as 208 individual titles.
-The Huskers have also been a powerhouse at the national meet, as they have produced 28 national champions, 250 All-Americans and seven top-five team finishes behind Martin’s recruiting efforts.
+One of the premier recruiters in the country, Martin’s Nebraska recruiting classes have combined to win five Big Ten Conference team titles and 24 Big 12 Conference team titles, as well as 221 individual titles.
+The Huskers have also been a powerhouse at the national meet, as they have produced 29 national champions, 259 All-Americans and seven top-five team finishes behind Martin’s recruiting efforts.

 Martin’s work ethic to bring in top-notch talent has not gone unnoticed on the national scene, as the Huskers’ 2000 and 2006 men’s and women’s recruiting classes were ranked in the nation’s top 10 by Track and Field News.
 The 2008 class was ranked No. 10, and most recently the 2014 women’s recruiting class was also ranked No. 10.

 One of Martin’s noteworthy recruits - Nicholas Gordon of Kingston, Jamaica - picked the Huskers over Florida State and Arkansas.
 In his career, Gordon won a national title, earned three first-team All-America honors, won two Big 12 titles and made a trip to the IAAF World Championships.
 Gordon was also honored as the 2010-11 Nebraska Male Student-Athlete of the Year.
 Martin also played a critical role in recruiting Chad Wright (six-time All-American and 2012 NCAA discus champion) and recently all-conference runners as freshmen Mara Weekes and Ellie Grooters in 2011.
 Martin also helped attract 10-time All-American Mara Griva, six-time All-American Carl Myerscough and four-time All-Americans Levi Gipson and Melissa Price to NU.

 Although Martin has proven to have one of the best eyes for talent in the nation, he has also been impressive as an individual coach once student-athletes arrive on campus.
-Martin’s NU sprinters, hurdlers and relays have combined for 16 All-America honors, 12 individual conference championships and one NCAA title, placing NU athletes among college track and field’s elite during that time.
+Martin’s NU sprinters, hurdlers and relays have combined for 16 All-America honors, 12 individual conference championships and one NCAA title, placing NU athletes among college track and field’s elite runners.